tristand246/tristand246.github.io/README.md

 ### Writing a Resume in Markdown and Visual Studio Code

 Writing Markdown within Visual Studio Code is superior to regular text editors as it allows you to preview your documents.
-To get started we must do the following:
+The book [Modern Technical Writing](https://github.com/tristand246/tristand246.github.io#more-resources) by Andrew Etter, highly advises writing in light markup languages, like Markup, as opposed to more verbose langauges such as HTML and CSS.
+Writing in these more verbose languages requires much more time and effort to reach the same end goal.
+They require more tedious work, which creates more opportunities for mistakes to be made.
+Hence we are creating a Resume in Markdown, to do so follow these instructions:

 - Open Visual Studio Code
 - Click "*File*" at the top left, and select "*New File*"